scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

-Finally we have the :py:meth:`~hdbscan.plots.CondensedTree.`to_numpy` function, which returns a numpy record
+Finally we have the :py:meth:`~hdbscan.plots.CondensedTree.to_numpy` function, which returns a numpy record
 array:

 .. code:: python